MarkNahabedian/MapMyStuff/floor_plan_cleanup/README.md

-This was helpful in identifying which CSS style was used to remove the meaningless text described below, and also to find the graphics responsible for shoing the scale of the drawing.
+This was helpful in identifying which CSS style was used to remove the meaningless text described below, and also to find the graphics responsible for showing the scale of the drawing.

 ## Meaningless Text